calledit/metric_depth_video_toolbox/README.md

 ./install_mvda.sh
 pip install open3d numpy opencv-python

+#if you want to use Mega-sam camera tracking
+./install_mvda.sh -megasam

 #if you want to use paralax ML infill
 ./install_mvda.sh -stereocrafter

 #if you want to use 3d camera tracking and 3d reconstruction
 ./install_mvda.sh -madpose

+#if you want to generate depth maps with unidepth
+./install_mvda.sh -unidepth

+#if you want to generate depth maps with MoGe
+./install_mvda.sh -moge

 # If you want to export directly to the avc1 codec using the --compress argument